ziapeltagames/six-winters/docs/RULES.md

 # Playtest Focus Areas

-Since this is a game in active development, there are some places in particular that could probably use more work.
+Since this is a game in active development, there are some areas in particular that could use more work.

 ## Obstacle Campaign Arc